Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

-.. title: 03 - header guards
+.. title: 05 - header guards
 .. slug: index
 .. description: header (include) guards
 .. author: Xeverous

-Let's recall the example multi-file program from a past lesson.
-This time we will introduce multiple problems into the project in order to observe build errors and explain certain aspects of C/C++ build process.
+Let's recall the example multi-file program from the previous lesson.
+This time we will introduce multiple problems into the project in order to observe build errors and explain certain aspects of the C/C++ build process.

 .. admonition:: warning
   :class: warning

   Multiple examples in this lesson intentionally violate ODR (One Definition Rule).
-Most of such violations are technically undefined behavior so a conforming implementation may not detect all such problems or produce very different errors.
+Most of such violations are technically *undefined behavior* so a conforming implementation may not detect all such problems or produce very different errors.

 Build process
 #############